gabriel-aplok/gabriel-aplok.github.io/_projects/aplok-guns.md

 - Improved: All guns animations.
 - Improved: All guns sounds

-## License & Terms
+## Warning

-I **DON'T** authorize anyone to republish/reupload my work outside of my own links, or remove my own "linkvertise" link, or you'll see me.
+I **DON'T** authorize anyone to republish/reupload my work outside of my own links, or remove my own link, or this project will be discontinued.

-You have full authorization to make videos/promote my work, but **ALWAYS** use my original links or my YouTube channel link.
+You have full authorization to make videos/promote my work, but **ALWAYS** use my original links.

+## Installation

+Open the **.mcpack** with **Minecraft** or extract and copy manually te folder to te **/Android/data/com.mojang.minecraftpe/** behavior and resources in the respective folders.

 ## Download links